 Like the name suggests, a 'passphrase' is a sentence that you use to gain access, just like a password.
 Since they are usually much longer than password, the mere number of them is considerably larger, making them harder to guess or crack.
 It’s as simple as that.

-avoid them and only take real english words.
+the one above avoid them and only take real english words.
+The one used

 But that is enough when you combine them.
 There are 7,7762 two-word passphrases, and so on.
 Thus with merely five words we’d have 7,7765 which is around 28 quintillions (28 and 18 zeroes).
 Assuming a trillion (1 and 12 zeroes) guesses per second, such a passphrase would take about half a year to crack.
 Append three zeros for each extra word, being conservative, so a seven word passphrase would take about half a million years to crack.

-which you can remember by linking them somehow.
+regular words which you can remember by linking them somehow.
+This comic

 xkcd sums it up: